This module consists of a mix of high-level, core, low-level and

 balanceVecJ(j, jregt, rev_, Vec)

-corresponds here to the VSWF coefficients of particle j.
-Vec
+corresponds here to the VSWF coefficients of particle \(j\).
+Vec is an unbalanced/

-unbalanced/ balanced vector as the in/output argument. j
+balanced vector as the in/output argument. j specifies the

 calcCsStout(scatXYZR, aJ, fJ, nmax2_, tol_, verb_, sig)